LearnHD/profleetcare-simcoe/development_log.md

   - Corrected JavaScript and CSS paths
   - Maintained CDN links as absolute URLs

+### CSS Path Fixes
+- Fixed CSS loading issues by updating paths in all HTML files:
+  - Changed relative paths to absolute paths with repository prefix
+  - Updated index.html and all files in pages directory
+  - Ensured consistent path format across all pages
+  - Maintained external CDN links for Font Awesome and Google Fonts

 ### Files Updated
 1. index.html
 2. pages/about.html